 The Children's Scholarship Fund aims to maximize educational opportunity for all children: for those in need by offering tuition assistance in grades K-8 for alternatives to faltering conventional schools, and for all children by supporting and cultivating education reform and parental choice efforts.

-Currently: In the 2014-15 school year, Children's Scholarship Fund and its partner programs awarded scholarships to almost 25,000 children attending private and parochial elementary schools across the country.
+Currently: In the 2015-16 school year, Children's Scholarship Fund and its partner programs awarded scholarships to more than 24,000 children attending private and parochial elementary schools across the country.

 - A recent Friedman Foundation study of CSF Baltimore alumni found that Baltimore scholarship recipients had a 97 percent graduation rate and 84 percent enrolled in college.